insensefi/clj-maventa/README.md

 # clj-maventa

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for communicating with the [Maventa](http://www.maventa.com/) API.

+Please note this is an early stage project that might change a lot.

 ## Usage